Putting accessible design at the heart of a new visual identity

 Scope set out an ambitious new strategy in 2017 to work towards the UK being a country in which disabled people and their families enjoy equality and fairness.

-The Team’s brief was to create a new brand to deliver the new corporate strategy and build better understanding, with a focus on achieving brand clarity.
+The Team’s brief was to create a new brand that delivered this new corporate strategy and to build better understanding, with a focus on achieving brand clarity.

-The new logo embodies Scope’s ambition to inspire a movement to end disability inequality and achieve everyday equality for every disabled person.
+A new logo and strapline embody Scope’s ambition to inspire a social movement to end disability equality.

 Scope’s new brand was launched in summer 2018 via their 5-week Disability Gamechanger campaign which aimed to mobilise a community of disabled and non-disabled people towards a shared vision of equality for disabled people.

 Danielle Wootton, Head of Brand and Marketing at Scope

 Working with The Team on our brand overhaul has been a huge success for Scope and a pleasure in the process too.
 Their quick understanding of our unique brand challenges was impressive from the offset.
 The commitment and talent across all teams (brand strategy, creative, account management) is felt at all stages of a project and delivers results.
 Thanks to The Team we have a truly game-changing brand for our sector.